 Corporate Business Plan (CBP)

-From 1999 to 2010 the Government required all councils to produce a business plan bringing together their Medium Term Financial Strategy, service plans, objectives and performance outtruns and targets.
+From 1999 to 2010 the Government required all Councils produce a business plan bringing together their Medium Term Financial Strategy, service plans, objectives and performance outturns and targets.

-This page brings all these elements together so they can still be easily accessed as a 'Virtual' Business Plan for 2016.
-This ensures that all residents, service users, partners and businesses continue to know how the council is performing and can monitor our successes or otherwise.
+This page brings all these elements together so they can still be easily accessed as a 'virtual' Business Plan for 2017.
+This ensures that all residents, service users, partners and businesses continue to know how the Council is performing and can monitor our successes or otherwise.